terrygreen0606/React-GraphQL-Node-MongoDB/README.md

 # React-GraphQL-Node-MongoDB
-Using Graphql, React and Node js, implemented a boilerplate for blog website
+Using Graphql, React and Node js, implemented a boilerplate for blog website.

+Absolutely helpful to help kick-start the MERNG application.

 npm start : Run backend Server